 ●Dactylitis - Some patients also develop dactylitis, which typically presents as sausage digits (picture 2) .
 The frequency of dactylitis in patients with Chlamydia-induced reactive arthritis may be as high as 40 percent .
 (See "Non-radiographic axial spondyloarthritis, undifferentiated spondyloarthritis, and peripheral spondyloarthritis", section on 'Dactylitis (sausage digits)'.)

 ●Low back pain Inflammatory low back pain is frequent as an accompanying symptom, but seldom as the only presenting symptom [11,25].
-(See "Clinical manifestations of ankylosing spondylitis in adults", section on 'Low back pain'.)
+(See "Clinical manifestations of ankylosing spondylitis in adults", section on 'Low back pain and neck pain'.)

 Extraarticular signs and symptoms — Extraarticular involvement in reactive arthritis is associated with a variety of manifestations, which may be present during the acute or chronic phase of illness [4,18].
 The relative frequency of each of these manifestations has not been well-analyzed.
 In one European cohort of 186 patients enrolled in a clinical trial, the frequencies of eye and skin involvement were approximately 20 and 15 percent, respectively .